 1. Did the employee receive a commendable rating or higher on the most recent formal performance evaluation?

-Yes - No - N/A (for powly bired employees) 2.
-N/A (for newly hired employees) - □ Does the employee currently meet all performance expectations of the position?Yes - □ No - □ N/A (for newly hired employees) - □ 3.
-Does the requesting employee have a satisfactory attendance record?Yes - □ No - □ N/A (for newly hired employees) - □ 4.
-Will the request cause any disruption to performance or service delivery?
-Yes - \Box Describe: No - \Box 5.
-Will the work unit be appropriately covered during RRCC's core hours?Yes - \Box No - \Box ibe how productivity will be maintained, measured, and evaluated.
-Also, describe this arrangement provides a clear benefit to RRCC:
+Yes - □ No - □ N/A (for newly hired employees) - □

+2. Does the employee currently meet all performance expectations of the position?Yes

+'''

+-

+No -

+N/A (for newly hired employees) -

+'''

+- 3. Does the requesting employee have a satisfactory attendance record?Yes

+- 🗆

+- No 🗆

+- N/A (for newly hired employees) $\Box$

+- 4. Will the request cause any disruption to performance or service delivery?

+- Yes □ Describe: \\\\\\ No - □

+- 5. Will the work unit be appropriately covered during RRCC's core hours?Yes

+- 🗆 No - 🗆

+Describe how productivity will be maintained, measured, and evaluated.
+Also, describe how this arrangement provides a clear benefit to RRCC: